To the Point: Late-race wrecks. Pit-road penalties. A fourth points leader in eight playoff races.

 Harvick: Late-race snafu with Riggs aside, Harvick pulled through on a weekend where his Cup chances were on life support.
 Having endured a week of criticism for pulling double duty in Busch and Cup at two different venues, a move which admittedly hampered practice time and possibly performance for his Cup car at Atlanta, Harvick was determined to put that behind him.
 Like Johnson, this was never a winning car, but it was a top-five car, fulfilling its potential by finishing third and keeping dwindling title hopes alive in the process.

 Busch: The Chase hasn’t worked out to be Kyle’s shining moment, but the No. 5 team should hold their heads high after a solid effort at Texas.
-Crew chief Alan Gustafson gambled on a two-tire stop that put Busch among the leaders, and he was able to bring the car home with a fourth-place finish, his first top five of the Chase.
+Crew chief Alan Gustafson gambled on a 2-tire stop that put Busch among the leaders, and he was able to bring the car home with a fourth-place finish, his first top five of the Chase.
 Eighth in points with two races left, the title is long out of reach, but there’s still plenty of momentum left for this team to grab for 2007.

 Earnhardt: If NASCAR had a contingency award for grittiness, Junior would have won the prize, hands down.
 Under the weather all weekend with the flu, Junior felt he was going to throw up inside the car on more than one occasion; what’s worse, he lost focus and slammed himself into the turn 4 wall after Bowyer got him aero loose while battling for position.
 At the height of all that madness, the No. 8 car dropped to 34th on lap 170; but in a performance that would have made his Daddy proud, Junior took that beaten and battered racecar and drove it up to a sixth-place finish by the checkered flag.